 15. Couple Money

-Elle Martinez created this podcast to help spouses manage their joint finances, pay their debts faster, and improve their marriages and wealth together.
+Elle Martinez created Couple Money to help spouses manage their joint finances, pay their debts faster, and improve their marriages and wealth together.
 While it is true that money isn’t everything when it comes to love and marriage, Martinez believes that it is still a factor that couples should pay attention to.

 Function with Anil Dash is powered and operated by Glitch and the VoxMedia Podcast Network.
 It does not specifically focus on money management or investment, but it explains how technology has evolved and shaped us.